by Allison Shalla, Dogly Wellness Advocate & Canine Nutritionist

-Since there are many types of cottage cheese with varying levels of fat content, you want to choose the right amount of fat that is right for your dog.
-I generally recommend sticking with a 1% low fat cottage cheese, so your dog is getting all the quality protein without overdoing the fat content.
+Since there are many types of cottage cheese with varying levels of fat content, you want to choose the right amount of fat for your dog.
+I generally recommend sticking with a 1% low-fat cottage cheese, so your dog is getting all the quality protein without overdoing the fat content.

 As mentioned, cottage cheese is very high in sodium, so consider buying low-sodium or sodium-free varieties, especially if your dog needs a reduced-sodium diet due to heart issues.
 A high sodium intake raises blood pressure and potentially increases the risk of heart disease.

 Lastly, if you want to give cottage cheese for gut health, be sure to select a brand that lists live and active bacterial cultures on the label.

 If your dog is sensitive to dairy, there are many other healthy dogs treats you can feed right from your kitchen.
 One of my dogs’ favorite snacks is apple slices with all-natural peanut butter.
 When providing peanut butter, ensure it does not contain xylitol or other sweeteners or additives toxic to dogs.
 As well, always be mindful of giving high-fat treats in moderation.